brain training with visual feedback provides benefits to

 2020 STUDY TOHOKU UNIVERSITY

-Many would think doing anything on a screen equally benefits the brain.
-The results of this research speak volumes otherwise.
-Only when we can measure the effects of the activities can we participate in meaningful brain training.
-That is why fNIRS neurofeedback technology is so important and why we use it in the Thinkie system.
+You might think doing virtually any on-screen activity would equally benefit the brain, but the results of this study speak volumes to the contrary.
+Among its key findings is that the ability to measure the effects of a mental activity is critical to meaningful brain training.
+That is why fNIRS neurofeedback technology is so important, and why we use it in the Thinkie system.

 Source: Brain Sci, Dorsolateral Prefrontal Cortex Activity during a Brain Training Game Predicts Cognitive Improvements after Four Weeks Brain Training Game Intervention: Evidence from a Randomized Controlled Trial 2020, 10, 560